-In order to finance this trip and her stay in Nepal she sold her home and most of her belongings packed a suitcase and left Canada without much prior knowledge of what she would do and how to achieve the goal of helping the education of Nepali females.
+In order to finance this trip and her stay in Nepal, she sold her home and most of her belongings, packed a suitcase, and left Canada without much prior knowledge of what she would do and how to achieve the goal of helping the education of Nepali females.
 In late October 2005, Michelle arrived in Nepal at the height of the Maoist insurgency.
-Despite the political and social chaos that prevailed Michelle managed to begin IWEN’s work in Nepal with some of the most disadvantaged women; bonded girls and mentally challenged women.
+Despite the political and social chaos that prevailed, Michelle managed to begin IWEN’s work in Nepal with some of the most disadvantaged women; bonded girls and mentally challenged women.

-The common links in this history is Michelle’s determination to keep Her International alive, her ability to engage others in bettering our world, the many dedicated board directors, countless volunteers who have joined Her International’s vision combined with an extra-ordinary Nepali non-profit society, Creating Possibilities-Nepal, who are deeply committed to being part of the solution in their own country.
+The common links in this history is Michelle’s determination to keep Her International alive, her ability to engage others in bettering our world, the many dedicated board of directors, and countless volunteers who have joined Her International’s vision combined with an extraordinary Nepali non-profit society, Creating Possibilities-Nepal, who are deeply committed to being part of the solution in their own country.
 Although Michelle is no longer official involved with Her International’s business, she remains the society’s connection between the past and present through her continued support as a valuable member and sometimes consultant.

 In 2017, Michelle was chosen as the recipient of the highest service award in Canada that is offered to civilians: The Meritorious Service Medal.

 2017: <<HER>> The Tharu Women's Journey to Freedom book